Data migration#

 3. Log in to the web interface and verify that all configuration data and user preferences have been successfully migrated.

-4. [Optional] Run the command to also migrate historical data on the destination server:
+4. [Optional] Run the following command on the destination server to also migrate historical data from the source:

 scrut_util --migrate data